+- after the nonlinearity

+- before the nonlinearity

+- before and after the nonlinearity

 - No need to introduce auxiliary coordinates at each layer.

-Spectrum between fully nested (no auxiliary coordinates, pure backpropagation) and fully unnested (auxiliary coordinates at each layer, no chain rule). - $\diamond$ Can even redefine Z over the optimisation.
+Spectrum between fully nested (no auxiliary coordinates, pure backpropagation) and fully unnested (auxiliary coordinates at each layer, no chain rule).

+\blacklozenge Can even redefine Z over the optimisation.